lsyaseen/KTAB/kmodel/README.txt

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --------------------------------------------

 This directory contains the abstract base classes for most KTAB models.
-Some critical methods are implemented here, such as Probabilistic
+Some critical methods are implemented here, such as Probabilistic Condorcet Elections.

-Condorcet Elections.
+Several examples are included:
+- smpApp
+- leonApp
+- mtchApp
+- minApp

 -------------------------------------------------
 To build the kmodel library and examples, you must